-The PhD program in Second Language Studies at the University of Hawai‘i was established in 1988.
-The graduate faculty of the PhD program comprises all members of the SLS faculty, as well as faculty members of the Departments of Anthropology, East Asian Languages and Literatures, and Linguistics.
+The PhD program in Second Language Studies at the University of Hawai‘i was established in 1989.
+The graduate faculty of the PhD program comprises all members of the SLS faculty, several faculty members of the Departments of East Asian Languages and Literatures and Linguistics, and cooperating and affiliate faculty members from other related departments.

 1. Content-Knowledge Mastery.
 The courses in the program are organized into four areas of specialization, of which students concentrate on three as appropriate to their academic goals.
 Each PhD graduate will develop and exhibit mastery of the knowledge bases in three of these four broad areas of Second Language Studies: